EskimoBrew33/dynamic-forms/README.md

-This is a small proof of concept for the CSS application.
-It uses Vite as a front end tool.
-It contains 2 projects: the front end, and the API.
-The front end fetches the data from the API (GET), and generates the forms dynamically using the json payload returned by the API.
-On submit, the updated is sent to the API (PUT) to update the data.
-The
+# CSS Application Proof of Concept

+This repository showcases a simple proof of concept for a dynamic form application using CSS.
+It is built with **Vite** as the front-end tool and consists of two main projects: the **Frontend** and the **API**.

+### Key Features:
+- **Frontend**: The frontend fetches data from the API using a **GET** request, dynamically generating forms based on the JSON payload returned by the API.
+- **Form Submission**: When a user submits the form, the updated data is sent back to the API via a **PUT** request, which updates the stored data.
+- **API**: The API serves as a backend, retrieving data from a local JSON file on the server.
+Upon receiving a **PUT** request, it updates the JSON file with the new data.

+### Project Structure:
+- **Frontend**: Built using Vite and React
+- **API**: A simple API that handles data retrieval and updating from a JSON file.

+This proof of concept demonstrates the integration of a dynamic form interface with a simple backend API for data management.

 1 - To create the web app project in VSCode (optional):